How much does plumbing cost in the UK?Get a free quote now

 What sort of tasks does a plumber perform?

 Skilled and licensed plumbers are capable of performing a wide array of tasks.
+A plumber's day rate may depend on the complexity of the work to be done.
 Some of the tasks they are often called upon to perform are:

 Fixing burst water mains

 Replacing sinks in the kitchen, laundry or bathroom

 Installing pipes and water systems in new builds or properties undergoing renovation

 Are you a uni student looking for a plumber to do some work in your apartment?
 Get a special discount through Airtasker and UNiDAYS!|

 Questions to ask your plumber